redis/docs/content/develop/data-types/probabilistic/bloom-filter.md

 - kubernetes
 - clients
-description: Bloom filters are a probabilistic data structure that checks for presence of an element in a set.
+description: Bloom filters are a probabilistic data structure that checks for presence of an element in a set
 linkTitle: Bloom filter
 stack: true
 title: Bloom filter